top of page

 This service has become standard practice throughout the years because of its ability to improve cash flow, provide more accessible financing, and reduce administrative burden.

 Factoring is a process by which a business sells its accounts receivable to a third party for immediate cash.
 The factor takes on the responsibility of collecting payments on the invoices, allowing the business to focus on other aspects of its operations.
-Factoring is a direct result of businesses not paying as they go.

 Factoring has become standard practice in the freight industry because it helps provide immediate cash flow, instead of waiting for invoices to be paid.
 Freight companies often have to wait weeks or even months to get paid for their services, which can create a cash flow problem.